kelvtech-co-uk/ha-assist-pipeline/README.md

 # Home Assistant Assit Pipeline using Whisper.cpp built for Intel OpenVINO capable CPU/iGPUs.

 I wanted to add text-to-speach (TTS) and speach-to-text (STT) capability to my home assistant installation and start to break away from Google!
 I quickly found HA's documentation on their Assist pipeline and started reading about Piper and Whisper.
-I've not included Piper (TTS) here as that was straightforward to deploy using https://github.com/linuxserver/docker-piper.
+I've not included Piper (TTS) here as that was straightforward to deploy using the official piper [container](https://hub.docker.com/r/rhasspy/wyoming-piper).

 For STT I opted to use Whisper instead of HA's speach-to-phrase alternative as I want to build a further integration to an offline LLM at a later date.
 Whisper's more open ended dialogue type was preferable and I quickly started reading at https://github.com/ggml-org/whisper.cpp.